aevim/order-summary-component-main/README.md

 ### What I learned
 I getting more experience with BEM methodology, and I think this project went a bit better than my previous with the structure of the html.
+I did not thought about the desktop image before finishing the mobile layout and that cause me some trouble.
+Next time I'll be more carefull.
+My solution was to create another img tag and toggle its visibility.

 ## Author